white-poto/simple-fork-php/README.md

 ----------------------------------
 There are two pool you can use when you have more than one process or task to manage:Pool and FixedPool.
-+ Pool: you can submit different processes to Pool object. and call the `Pool::start` method to start them, and call the wait method to wait all the sub processes exit(or just do something else, but do not forget)
++ Pool: you can execute different processes in one Pool object. and call the `wait` method to wait for all the sub processes exiting (or just do something else, but do not forget to call the `wait` method)
 + ParallelPool: it will keep the sub processes count, you should not init any socket connection before the FixedPool start(share socket connection is dangerous in multi processes).This class has a method `reload` which can reload all the sub processes.
 When you call `reload` method, the master will start new N processes and shutdown the old ones.
-+ SinglePool: no matter how many processes you submit, it will always keep one process starting and start another after it stopped.
++ SinglePool: no matter how many processes you execute, it will always keep one process starting and start another after it stopped.
-+ FixedPool: no matter how many processes you submit, it will always keep N processes starting and start another after it stopped. the active processes' count is less then N+1 forever.
++ FixedPool: no matter how many processes you execute, it will always keep N processes starting and start another after it stopped. the active processes' count is less then N+1 forever.